jamesabustan/my-recipe-app/server/README.md

 * List all data with GET /recipe
 * Implement Bootstrap and apply basic card styling on hbs files
 * Create Form for user to input recipe data
-* Display New Form with /recipe/new
+* Display Form via HBS file for display
 * Add data entry with POST /recipe
+* Pass Data from form to server to database
 * Show single recipe with GET /recipe/:id
-* Edit recipe with with GET /recipe/:id/edit
+* Show an Edit recipe form with with GET /recipe/:id/edit
 * Update recipe with PUT /recipe/:id